 Notes by Natalia Aspesi – Diary of a teacher transferred to Saudi Arabia in Girls of the Empty Quarter

 A literary lightning strike: a little slice of the world seen through the eyes of students in the book by Katherine Dolan.

 Every so often we westerners talk about Islam.
 Is the veil a constriction for women who live in Islamic countries and should we try to free them from it, is it a free choice for those women who live in our cities and should we not renounce it?

-In July 2018 she was interviewed by CLASH! podcast about the book.
+In July 2018 I was interviewed by CLASH! podcast about the book.
 You can find the interview here.